 The account does not accept the transfer in of existing ISA funds including APS deposits, already paid to another ISA provider.

 There is no minimum deposit required.
+The maximum balance you can have in this cash ISA at any time is £2 million.
 Deposits must be made within 3 years of date of death or 180 days of the completion of the administration of the estate, whichever date is latest.
 For deaths between 3rd December 2014 and 5th April 2015, the time limit commences from 6th April 2015.

 Deposits can be made in branch or via post and must be accompanied by a completed APS Additional Permitted Subscription Eligibility Declaration Form.